There are two ways to find the username of an image.

-- If your instance uses a volume boot disk, scroll down the the "Volumes Attached" section and click on the boot volume (usually identified as "on /dev/vda").
+- Click on the boot volume (usually identified as "on /dev/vda").

 Instances created before October 5th, 2016 will continue to have “dhc-user” as the default user, except for CoreOS, which will have “core” as the default user.